 What happened exactly on that day

 Ranked world No 1, the Yugoslavian with Hungarian roots had been dominating tennis for two years.
 In 1990, at the age of 16, she was the youngest player ever to win Roland-Garros.
-In March 1991, aged 17, she became the youngest world No 1 in tennis history, knocking Graf off the throne the German had sat on since the summer of 1987.
+In March 1991, aged 17, she became the youngest world No 1 in tennis history, knocking Graf off the throne she had sat on since the summer of 1987.
 Since January 1991, Monica Seles had won seven of the eight Grand Slam tournaments she had participated in, losing only the 1992 Wimbledon final, setting a 56-1 record.
 Furthermore, she claimed three WTA Tour Finals wins in a row in 1990, 1991 and 1992.
 She had a very strong influence on the game with her powerful two-handed groundstrokes, her innovative way of hitting the ball so early and very powerfully, and of course her trademark grunting which was criticised by certain opponents.

 Magdalena Maleeva, ranked No 14, was the youngest of an incredible tennis family, her two sisters being professional players as well; Manuela (best-ranked No 3 in the world), and Katerina (best-ranked No 6).
 In fact, in this very tournament the three sisters were seeded No 5, No 7 and No 8.

-No one had heard of Gunther Parche until that day.
+No one had heard of Gunter Parche until that day.
 Born in 1954, this unemployed factory worker was apparently so obsessed with Steffi Graf that he had bought a VHS recorder just to record her matches and watch them all over again.
 He later claimed later that his intention was only to wound Seles.
 According to witnesses, he looked deranged.

 The Hamburg women’s tournament had been held from 1982 until 2002, and in 1993, it took place the week before the men’s event.
 The program was amazing with a very dense draw, including the two best players in the world.
 A dream final was anticipated between Seles and Graf but even the No 3 and No 4 seeds were big fishes – Arantxa Sanchez Vicario and Jana Novotna.

 Seles-Maleeva, 6-4, 4-3.
 Everything was normal on April 30, at 6.50 PM.
 The 90-second change-of-ends break was coming to its end.
-Seles was about to have a last sip of water before resuming the game.
+Seles was about to have a last sip of water before resuming the match.
 At that very moment, Gunter Parche, who had managed to walk down the pedestrian aisle unnoticed, stabbed her in the back with a kitchen knife.
 Monica Seles rose quickly from her seat, clutching her back and screaming.